-You probably already know we make our own laundry detergent, so today let’s learn how to soften laundry (and save money) with natural fabric softener and dryer sheets.
+You’re probably familiar with our homemade laundry detergent, so today let’s learn how to soften laundry (and save money) with natural homemade fabric softener and homemade dryer sheets.

-Also related is our tutorial on how to make wool dryer balls – they’re great for reducing drying time, softening clothes, and reducing static cling.
+Also related is our tutorial on how to make wool dryer balls; they’re great for reducing drying time, softening clothes, and reducing static cling.
+You can purchase wool dryer balls here; we recommend buying 2 four-packs.

-If you want to learn WHY we make our own – and why you should too – scroll down and prepare to have your mind blown by facts revealing how dangerous chemical perfumes in commercial cleaning products really are.
+If you want to learn WHY we make our own, and why you should too, scroll down to find facts revealing how dangerous chemical perfumes in commercial cleaning products really are.

 You can pre-mix your fabric-softening vinegar by using the following recipe:

-Note: Once clothes are dry you will not notice the scent of this homemade fabric softener.
-Many readers have asked, “So why use them?”
-One benefit of including the essential oils is that many contain antibacterial properties and will help disinfect laundry.
-(Lavender, sweet orange, lemon, and peppermint [and many more!] are all antibacterial.)
+Once dry you will not smell this homemade fabric softener.
+We use the essential oils for their antibacterial properties and to help disinfect laundry.
+(Lavender, sweet orange, lemon, and peppermint are all antibacterial.)
 Essential oils like lemon and sweet orange have also been known to brighten laundry and fight stains.
-Feel free to leave out essential oils if you wish…vinegar is also antibacterial.
-I’m a sucker for essential oils in my laundry mainly because I enjoy the aromatherapy the oils provide during this mundane chore!
+Feel free to leave out essential oils if you wish because vinegar is also antibacterial

 - Dampen hands with water and fluff laundry as it comes out of the dryer to reduce static cling.